ryantd42/NY-Legislative-Git/2023/S3189A-2023/bill.md

   Section  1.
 This act shall be known and may be cited as the "fair pay for home care act".
   § 2.
 Subdivision 2 of section 3614-f of  the  public  health  law,  as
- added  by  section  1  of  part XX of chapter 56 of the laws of 2022, is amended to read as follows:
+ amended  by  section  3 of part NN of chapter 57 of the laws of 2023, is amended to read as follows:
-  2. [In addition to the otherwise applicable minimum wage under section six hundred fifty-two of the labor law, or any otherwise applicable wage rule or order under article nineteen of the labor law] BEGINNING JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, the minimum  wage for a home care  aide shall  be  [increased  by  an  amount of three dollars and zero cents in accordance with the following schedule:
+  2. (a) Beginning October first, two thousand twenty-two,  in  addition to  the  otherwise  applicable  minimum  wage  under section six hundred fifty-two of the labor law, or any otherwise  applicable  wage  rule  or order  under  article  nineteen of the labor law, the minimum wage for a home care aide shall be increased by an amount of two dollars  and  zero cents.
-  (a) beginning October first, two thousand twenty-two, the minimum wage for a home care aide shall be increased by an amount of two dollars  and zero cents, and
-  (b)  beginning  October  first, two thousand twenty-three, the minimum wage for a home care aide shall be increased by an additional amount  of one dollar and zero cents] NO LESS THAN ONE HUNDRED FIFTY PERCENT OF THE OTHERWISE APPLICABLE STATEWIDE MINIMUM WAGE OR APPLICABLE REGIONAL MINI- MUM WAGE PURSUANT TO SECTION SIX HUNDRED FIFTY-TWO OF THE LABOR LAW.
+  (b)  [for]  FOR  the  period  January  first, two thousand twenty-four through December thirty-first, two  thousand  twenty-four,  the  minimum wage for a home care aide shall be as follows:
+  (i) for each hour worked in downstate, eighteen dollars and fifty-five cents; and

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01890-04-3
+  LBD01890-05-4
- S. 3189  2
+ S. 3189--A  2

+  (ii) for each hour worked in remainder of state, seventeen dollars and fifty-five cents;
+  (c)  [for]  FOR  the  period  January  first, two thousand twenty-five through [December thirty-first] APRIL FIRST, two  thousand  twenty-five, the minimum wage for a home care aide shall be as follows:
+  (i) for each hour worked in downstate, nineteen dollars and ten cents;
+ and
+  (ii)  for each hour worked in remainder of state, eighteen dollars and ten cents;
+  (d) [for] FOR the  period  [January  first,  two  thousand  twenty-six through December thirty-first, two thousand twenty-six, the minimum wage for a home care aide shall be as follows:
+  (i) for each hour worked in downstate, nineteen dollars and sixty-five cents; and
+  (ii)  for each hour worked in remainder of state, eighteen dollars and sixty-five cents;
+  (e) beginning January first, two thousand twenty-seven, and each Janu- ary first thereafter, the minimum wage for a home care aide shall be the sum of the minimum wage for a home care aide  from  the  prior  calendar year and the home care worker wage adjustment.
+  (f)  (i)  Notwithstanding  any provision of law to the contrary, in no event shall the minimum wage for a home care aide  in  downstate  exceed the  sum  of the wage set by the commissioner of labor pursuant to para- graph (a) of subdivision one-b of section six hundred fifty-two  of  the labor law plus three dollars and zero cents.
+  (ii) Notwithstanding any provision of law to the contrary, in no event shall the minimum wage for a home care aide in remainder of state exceed the  sum  of the wage set by the commissioner of labor pursuant to para- graph (b) of subdivision one-b of section six hundred fifty-two  of  the labor  law plus three dollars and zero cents] ON AND AFTER APRIL SECOND, TWO THOUSAND TWENTY-FIVE, THE MINIMUM WAGE FOR A HOME CARE AIDE SHALL BE NO LESS THAN ONE HUNDRED FIFTY PERCENT OF THE APPLICABLE STATEWIDE MINI- MUM WAGE OR APPLICABLE REGIONAL MINIMUM WAGE  PURSUANT  TO  SECTION  SIX HUNDRED FIFTY-TWO OF THE LABOR LAW.
   § 3.
-Section 3614-f of the public health law is amended by adding six new subdivisions 4, 5, 6, 7, 8 and 9 to read as follows:
+Section 3614-f of the public health law is amended by adding five new subdivisions 5, 6, 7, 8 and 9 to read as follows:
-  4. (A) THE COMMISSIONER SHALL ESTABLISH A REGIONAL MINIMUM HOURLY BASE REIMBURSEMENT  RATE  FOR  ALL PROVIDERS EMPLOYING WORKERS SUBJECT TO THE MINIMUM WAGE PROVISIONS ESTABLISHED IN SUBDIVISION TWO OF THIS  SECTION.
+  5. (A) THE COMMISSIONER SHALL ESTABLISH A REGIONAL MINIMUM HOURLY BASE REIMBURSEMENT  RATE  FOR  ALL PROVIDERS EMPLOYING WORKERS SUBJECT TO THE MINIMUM WAGE PROVISIONS ESTABLISHED IN SUBDIVISION TWO OF THIS  SECTION.
  THE  REGIONAL  MINIMUM  HOURLY BASE REIMBURSEMENT RATE SHALL BE BASED ON